Liver Transplant Financial Help

 Does Fundraising Work?

-Here are a few real liver transplant fundraising stories from Help Hope Live:
+Here are a few liver transplant fundraising stories from Help Hope Live:

 A yearly checkup left Tony Billings and his wife Maxine with shocking news: Tony had a cancerous tumor on his liver.
 His care team told him to anticipate $600 per month in post-transplant medications.
 With Help Hope Live, Tony and Maxine unlocked personalized support, a secure online donation page, and a place to share critical health updates with their community.
 He received a liver transplant in 2018.